-Status: This bill is enrolled and is awaiting a decision by the Governor.
+Status: This bill was vetoed by the Governor.

 BOARD-OPPOSED LEGISLATION

 1. AB 2566 (Wilson) Healing Arts: Counseling

 This bill proposed establishing California as a member state in the Interstate Counseling Compact, which permits a licensed professional counselor in a member state to practice in other member states, if specified conditions are met.
 The bill would only become operative upon the Board voting in favor of joining the compact.